Register a trailer

 - there are special requirements to register a custom or homemade trailer

-- there are machines and other devices that are similar to trailers or that look like trailers that don't need to be registered (see Trailer-type Vehicles Not Requiring Registration (MV-274))
+- there are machines and other devices that are similar to trailers or that look like trailers that don't need to be registered (see Trailer-type Vehicles Not Requiring Registration (PDF) (MV-274)

 Please note that all trailers must get an annual safety inspection.

-If you use your trailer to tow a boat, be sure to learn how to prevent the spread of Aquatic Invasive Species.
+If you use your trailer to tow a boat, be sure to learn how to prevent the spread of Aquatic Invasive Species and treat the boat stewards with courtesy and respect.

-The annual fee is $5.39 for each 500 pounds or fraction of 500 pounds, maximum gross weight, with a minimum annual fee of $14.38.
+The annual fee is $5.39 for every 500 pounds or fraction of 500 pounds, maximum gross weight, with a minimum annual fee of $14.38.
 The fee is prorated on a daily basis.

 - over 999 lbs